Semiconductors Without the Quantum Physics

 IMPATT diodes can produce very high power at microwave frequencies but because they depend on the avalanche process they are hampered by the high level of phase noise they generate.

 Light Emitting Diode (LED)

-LED's depend for their effect on the recombination of hole-pairs and the reforming of the covalent bonds in a forward biased diode.
+LED's depend for their effect on the recombination of electron-hole pairs and the reforming of the covalent bonds in a forward biased diode.
 When an electron falls back to its unexcited energy level it loses its excess energy which is emitted as a photon of light.
 The energy in the photon and hence the colour of the light depends on the band gap of the semiconductor.
 Different materials with different band gaps are needed to produce different colours.
 This light energy is transmitted out from the device through the sides of the junction region.
 The light intensity depends on the rate of recombination of the charge carriers and thus the forward current.